jonathancraddock/Jitbit-Config/README.md

 **Custom Fields Stacked Vertically**

-If users are more comfortable with vertical fields there may be a simple CSS tweak to alter the default horizontal format.
+If users are more comfortable with vertical fields, there may be a simple CSS tweak to alter the default horizontal format.

 ![](https://github.com/jonathancraddock/Jitbit-Custom/blob/0ce50883325879d8dd6a8c6851b2c4d26c9fbf6d/screencap/fields-as-blocks_anon.PNG)